smithki/vuex-ts/README.md

 });
 ```

-Before we can use this module we must register it to our Vuex store:
+Before we can use this module in our app we must register it to a Vuex store:

 ```ts
 import Vue from 'vue';